 Otherwise do not exclude.

-A person can often have an ongoing cough after they have recovered from a respiratory infection.
+A person often has an ongoing cough after they have recovered from a respiratory infection.
 If their other symptoms have gone and they feel well, they can return to the service.

 Actions for educators and other staff